thomasgreenacre/sales-predictions/README.md

 The final model(s) tested to predict the Sales (Item_Outlet_Sales) are 1 Linear Regression model and 1 Decision Tree model.

-The most important metric is the R^2 which was used to evaulate how well the models would accurately predict Sales (Item_Outlet_Sales)
+The most important metric is the R-Squared (R2) which was used to evaulate how well the models would accurately predict Sales (Item_Outlet_Sales)

 Additinal metric used to evaluate the models was the Root Mean Squared Error (RMSE)

 ## Recommendations:

-More of your own text here
+Based on the R2 scores used to evaluate both models (see below); the Decision Tree Model should be impletemented

+Linear Regression R2 Scores
+*   Train: 0.560543
+*   Test: 0.565847

+Decisions Tree R2 Scores
+*   Train: 0.603925
+*   Test: 0.594747

 ## Limitations & Next Steps